01 The short version

 accounts: buy DaisyDisk.
 It's good, and we mean that.

-use Delve.
-It costs nothing to find out.
+nothing to find out.